serdarburakguneri/scooter-renting/README.md

 # Kernel

-This is the main service responsible for registering, listing, unlocking and locking the scooters and manage the rental history.
+This is the main service responsible for registering, listing, unlocking and locking the scooters and managing the rental history.
-As application

 # IotServer